Superflows-AI/docs/docs/configuration/creating-actions.md

 ### Action name

-The action name should match the name of the API endpoint.
+The action name should accurately represent what the endpoint does.
 It is used by the Superflows assistant to make API requests.

 ### Action type